Smart Contract Verification

 In the building phase, your Smart Contract can undergo private verification, so it’s visible only within your Tenderly project.
 When you’re ready to share your work, you can do a public verification, which makes the verified contract available to anybody who might interact or integrate with your Smart Contract.

 Tenderly automatically detects whether a contract is verified on Etherscan or Blockscout.
 In this case, verification in Tenderly is not needed, you just need to add the contract to your project.
+Contracts verified on Tenderly do not get automatically verified on Etherscan and Blockscout.
+If needed, you'll have to do the verification on these services yourself.

 When you deploy a Smart Contract on a network, you’re essentially deploying the bytecode produced by the Solidity compiler.
 No information about the originating Solidity code is preserved.